DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 Most of the people we spoke to could provide information for the first placement when registering a trainee in September, but for some this meant changing their current work practices.

 > “We’d struggle with this, wouldn’t we?
-We’d have to go and get this information from our placement team.”
-> Round 6 P7 (Scitt)
+We’d have to go and get this information from our placement team.”—Round 6 P7 (Scitt)

 > “If I’m doing it in August I’ll do “No, I’m doing it later”.
 If there are any changes I’d have to go back in and amend [them].
 If I was keying in September I would put the first.
 I wouldn’t put the second as there might be changes in the Autumn.
-[I prefer] keying in the correct information rather than going in and changing it.”
-> Round 5 P3 (HEI, EY employment)
+[I prefer] keying in the correct information rather than going in and changing it.”—Round 5 P3 (HEI, EY employment)

 The rationale behind asking for placements is opaque and can lead to additional frustrations.

 > “Compliance states that we need two, but why does the DfE need to know where the person is placed?
-They just need to know that they are placed?”
-> Round 6 P6 (SCITT)
+They just need to know that they are placed?”—Round 6 P6 (SCITT)

 We found that further placements are often unknown at the point of requesting a TRN.

 All users felt confident that Register will enable them to change or finalise the placement info at a later point.

 > “I’ve always keyed in the number of days.
 I’ve never not.
 We have our year planned out so to me it doesn't make any difference as long as we can change.
-I’ve had to change things due to the pandemic.”
-> Round 5 P3 (SCITT)
+I’ve had to change things due to the pandemic.”—Round 5 P3 (SCITT)

 > “We had a couple of times when a trainee changed placements, I wonder how I would record that?
-I think I would just add another placement I’m guessing and change the previous placement to just 2 weeks?”
-> Round 5 P6 (SCITT)
+I think I would just add another placement I’m guessing and change the previous placement to just 2 weeks?”—Round 5 P6 (SCITT)

 We learned that providers’ approach to placements was more varied than we anticipated.
 We assumed that a trainee would have two linear placements and that ITT provider terminology would be consistent.
 Neither turned out to be true and our initial designs did not fit with user needs.